Do Eggs Belong in a Gout Diet?

-If we want to replace a meal without eating meat, eggs are a great substitute for that meal since eggs like meat is high in protein and will keep uric acid levels low for you.
+If we want to replace a meal without eating meat, eggs are a great substitute for that meal since eggs like meat is high in protein and may help control uric acid levels for you.
 Don’t forget not to be a glutton and go eating eggs every day, 1 to 6 eggs a week is perfectly fine.
 Why?
 Because eggs are high in fat, eating them, everyday will cause you some health problems down the road!
 Remember that eggs are animal based since they come from animal, so in that sense you must limit them in your diet unlike complex carbohydrates which burn clean and you can eat all the time.

 Eggs need to be limited in your daily diet since fat is #1 killer in the US which you can read more about in my ebook Gout and You: The Ultimate Gout Diet & Cookbook.
 Eggs tend to get a bad rap since it is often eaten in the US during breakfast and is usually fried!
 In addition, it is regularly consumed with bacon, ham, sausage which are all high in fat!
-So it gets added in the mix that it can cause you cardiovascular disease and cholesterol.
+So it gets added in the mix that it may cause you cardiovascular disease and cholesterol.
 Did you know when you fry your eggs you increase your LDL (bad cholesterol) and when you boil your eggs, you actually increase your HDL (good cholesterol)?

 What is The Best Way to Eat Your Eggs?